bertjan/graal-native-image-aws-lambda/README.md

 # aws-lambda-graal-native-image
-Run Java code as Graal native image on AWS Lambda custom runtime, exposed by the AWS API gateway.
+Example for running Java / Vert.x code as Graal native image on AWS Lambda custom runtime, exposed by the AWS API gateway.

 Acknowledgements
 ---